Vibe Saver

 When I mention vibe commands, understand these help you manage your code:

-- `vibe pull` = Gets latest changes from GitHub
+- `vibe pull` = Gets latest changes from GitHub (similar to git pull)

 For common coding workflows, use appropriate vibe commands: